vishnuhd/crowdstrike-boshrelease/README.md

 # Crowdstrike Bosh release

+* Open ssh connection to any VM having access to BOSH env.

+* Add the required Bosh parameters to the env like BOSH_ALL_PROXY, BOSH_ENVIRONMENT, etc.

-* Clone this repository and execute:
+* Clone this repository, cd into its directory and execute:

   `bosh init-release`